 - -Attackers can also establish footholds in networks by exploiting corporate client machines. - -They can use social engineering techniques (e.g., emails with embedded links designed to dupe victims to access the links and download malicious code). - -In many large organizations according to our data -- as many as 98% of incoming emails are filtered out because they are suspicious.

-- -Attackers can use wireless technologies that are pervasive and invisible. - -E.g.: There is a high risk for introduction of unauthorized, rogue wireless access points.
+Smart Grid Vulnerabilities How to attack a SCADA system?
+Attackers can use wireless technologies that are pervasive and invisible.
+E.g.: There is a high risk for introduction of unauthorized, rogue wireless access points.